mauriciocramos/HAR-ADL/README.md

     ## 5       1        5 0.2766288 -0.01656965 -0.1153619 0.1851512 -0.04389225
     ## 6       1        5 0.2771988 -0.01009785 -0.1051373 0.1848225 -0.04212638

-As you can see, this data set can be tidier.
-In order to have a tidier (long) data set, it's necessary to collapse the 561 columns that are not variables into key-value pair, as mentioned in the rubric:
+As mentioned in the rubric:

 > "either long or wide form is acceptable”.

+This data set can be tidier.
+In order to have a tidier (long) data set, it's necessary to collapse the 561 columns that are not variables into key-value pairs.

 The following idiom is based on Hadley Wickham's concept "Tidying messy data sets" and "Column headers are values, not variable names" at: <https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html>

-Used `tidyr` function `gather()` to take the right-most 561 columns and collapse them into key-value pairs `feature,value`, duplicating rows for columns `subject` and `activity` as needed.
+The `tidyr` function `gather()` takes the right-most 561 columns and collapse them into key-value pairs `feature,value`, duplicating rows for columns `subject` and `activity` as needed.

 ``` r
 dataset <- dataset %>%